ATHIFAHS/BI-Analyst-Project-1/README.md

 - ProductCategory.categoryID → Products.Category (one-to-many)

-Note: One-To-Many → Each record in Table A can be associated with multiple records in Table B
+Note: One-To-Many → Each record in Table A can be associated with multiple records in Table B After that, combine the four tables using a query.
+Here's the result

 ## Executive Summary